mattblasa/mattblasa/README.md

 💡 &nbsp;I like to find different and innovative ways of analyzing, processing, and finding insights from data. \
 🎓 &nbsp;I'm currently pursuing my Masters in Data Science at Western Governors University. \
-:office: &nbsp;Currently working for Brinks Home Security as a Data Governance Analyst, with a side gig as contract data scientist. \
+:office: &nbsp;Currently working for Brinks Home Security as a Data Governance Analyst, with a side gig as a data scientist at a startup \
 ✍️ &nbsp;In my free time, I spend time practicing math and martial arts.\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at mblasa@wgu.edu!
 I'll try to respond as soon as I can.